-Admissions committee and timeline
+Admission committee and timeline

 Admission process timeline after submission of applications

-(3) Late February
+(3) 22 February 2022

-If accepted into the school
+If accepted by the Admissions Committee

 The results of the scholarship distribution will be made known to the applicant with the acceptance letter.

-(7) End of September/early October
+(10) End of September/early October 2022

 Start of the structured doctoral program and curriculum.